 Communication is an important ability to be possessed by students, teachers, and prospective teachers.
 In mathematics learning, good communication can improve the quality of learning.
 The results showed that the mathematical communication skills of prospective students of mathematics teachers fall into the moderate category with the achievement rate of mathematical communication ability indicators reaching 49.19%.
 There are at least two strategies offered to improve mathematical communication capabilities.
 The first strategy is to use the problem-solving learning model (17).
 The second strategy is the use of the PMRI (Indonesian Realistic Mathematics Education) approach in learning.
 The use of the PMRI approach is expected to be able to mathematical communication skills of learners (18-19).
-In addition, teachers can also apply problem-based learning to improve students' mathematical communication skills is that teachers develop tasks that privilege different forms of communication in visual contexts.
+In addition, teachers can also apply problem-based learning to improve students' mathematical communication skills, this is based on research conducted by Perwitasari and Surya (20).
+Another way that can be done to improve mathematical communication skills is that teachers develop tasks that privilege different forms of communication in visual contexts.
 According to Vale and Barbosa (21) the tasks proposed focus on seeing the information directly or listening to information without seeing.